 When does the Fellowship begin?

-The Fellowship begins each year with the Orientation Retreat in late August.
+The Fellowship begins each year with the Opening Retreat in late August/early September.
 Most Fellows will begin working at their placements immediately after the retreat.
 However, some may arrange to begin working earlier in the summer.

 How do you choose placement organizations?

 We look for partner organizations that will provide excellent opportunities for the emerging organizers who participate in our Fellowship to gain experience in community organizing.
-These criteria were developed to ensure that organizations that partner with the Fellowship will provide a supportive and challenging working environment for their Fellow, and that, in turn, our training curriculum will be most relevant to their organizational needs.
+These criteria were developed to ensure that placement organizations will provide a supportive and challenging working environment for their Fellow, and that, in turn, our training curriculum will be most relevant to their organizational needs.

 Placement organizations must demonstrate that they meet at least three of the five following criteria: